juliancabmar/audit-first_flights-hawk_high/audit-utils/audit-processes.md

         memorice it

 ## Search the invariants
+    Search in the docs for invariants
+    if are not testeable:
-    add to LIST::Not Testeables Invariants
+        add to add to LIST::Not Testeables Invariants
+    else:
-    add to LIST::Testebles Invariants
+        add to LIST::Not Confirmed Invariants

 ## Manual analisis
     For every contract/library/interface in file do: